sanjibnarzary/bodo-tokenizers/README.md

 Pre tokenized models for Bodo.
 This project includes all the tokenized models to be used in the  Neural Machine Translation.
 The models include pre tokenized modelstrained using ByteLevelBPETokenizer,  BPETokenizer,  SentencePieceBPETokenizer,  BertWordPieceTokenizer
 # Models file
 There are two models in this repository
-## Models build with Google Sentencepice
+## Models build with Google Sentencepiece

 ## Models build with Huggingface Tokenizer
 In order to use